learn-co-curriculum/cssi-prework-javascript-conditional/Readme.md

 if (name == "Homer"){
   snack = "pink donut";
 }
+snack
+>>"clementine"
 ```
-In the above code, the snack variable still holds the value "clementine" because the condition that name was equal to Homer was not true.
-Therefore, the block inside the curly brackets is not executed and the snack variable does not get reassigned.
+In the above code, the snack variable still holds the value "clementine" because the condition that `name` was equal to Homer was not true (the `==` checks for equality, by seeing if the left side of the `==` is equal to the right side.
+You'll learn more about this below).
+Because `name == "Homer"` is false, the block inside the curly brackets is not executed and the snack variable does not get reassigned.

 ## The if/else statement
 The if/else statement is constructed in a similar way to the if statement, except that there is a new block that is automatically executed when the condition is false.